 MUARG have a particular focus on understanding issues relating to the impact of social exclusion on older people living in low-income neighbourhoods, with a number of funded projects focused on developing work on this theme.

-A £10 million programme of work which will develop a Greater Manchester approach to building age-friendly communities.
+A £10 million programme to develop Greater Manchester age-friendly communities.

-Aiming to understand the benefits and values of urban GI for older people and how greening projects can be used to support healthy ageing in urban areas.
+Researching the benefits of urban GI for older people and how it can support healthy ageing in urban areas.